-- (a) Each event designated an Off-Road event where crews are permitted to drive outside the provisions of normal civil traffic regulations shall provide at least one Public View Point from which the public can see Off-Road vehicles in competition, which must conform to the minimum requirements set out in this document. - (b) Each designated Public View Point must be set up and equipped with a minimum of facilities as outlined in this document. - (c) Public instructions must be issued and must conform to a minimum standard format, and include the standard disclaimer available from Motorsport Australia, together with standard advice on public safety.
-This advice should also be provided to residential properties through which the track runs. - (d) Organisers must take reasonable steps to ensure that the public use the designated viewing points.
+- (b) Each designated Public View Point must be set up and equipped with a minimum of facilities as outlined in this document. - (c) Public instructions must be issued and must conform to a minimum standard format, and include the standard disclaimer available from Motorsport Australia, together with standard advice on public safety.
+This advice should also be provided to residential properties through which the Track runs. - (d) Organisers must take reasonable steps to ensure that the public use the designated viewing points.

-Appropriate steps to achieve this may include publicising the official Public View Points and also providing those Public View Points with facilities that make them more attractive to the public than other locations.
+Appropriate steps to achieve this may include only publicising the official Public View Points and providing those Public View Points with facilities that make them more attractive to the public than other locations.